flanksource/canary-checker/README.md

 ### Junit

-The check take's container definition as input complete its job and post the result of the generated junit result files
+The check take's pod spec as input complete its job and post the result of the generated junit result files
 ```yaml
 junit:
   - testResults: "/tmp/junit-results/"